kb-dk/access-digital-objects/text-corpora.md

 [caveats](README.md#caveats) and [legal restrictions](README.md#licences--legalese) as the other services described.

+These APIs are work in progress.
+The search interface is not described yet.

 ## Text encoding

 Most texts are from collected works and are critical editions.
 All data and metadata available are in XML markup according Text Encoding Initiative, TEI, [Guidlines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/).

+### The work

 Our services use a work concept developed together with the original service som 15 years ago by experienced reference librariance.
 It is